-10. Respect
+5. Attitude 10.
+Respect

-The Tennessee College of Applied Technology - Dickson has incorporated the work ethics program curriculum lessons on all ten worker characteristics to be taught on each week.
+The Tennessee College of Applied Technology - Dickson has incorporated a worker characteristics course focusing on the worker characteristics to be taught each term.
 These sessions are conducted throughout the term weekly, depending on the class schedule.
-Each student will receive a work ethics grade, which will be recorded on the student's transcript.
+Each student will receive a worker characteristics course grade, which will be recorded on the student's transcript.